Introduction

 - Recommendations from two Certified members or Board of Directors

 ASCSP certification is relatively rare, making it a meaningful signal of quality.
-Look for firms with CCSP-designated professionals on staff and active involvement in industry organizations.
+Firms with CCSP-designated professionals on staff and active involvement in industry organizations are indicators of provider quality.

 Engineering-Based Methodology